The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 - Reduced depreciation

-If you’re still wondering whether buying new or used is best, there’s no wrong answer.
-Whether you choose to buy straight from the auto factory or show a pre-loved vehicle some more love, there are pros and cons that go beyond just purchase price.
+If you’re still wondering "Is it better to buy a new or used car?”
+There’s no wrong answer.
+Whether you choose to buy straight from the auto factory or give a pre-owned vehicle some more love, there are pros and cons that go beyond just purchase price.
 There are subjective peace-of-mind costs, like worrying about haggling with a dealership or the potential safety issues of buying through a private party.

 With a new vehicle, you typically pay more fees upfront but have significantly reduced maintenance and repair costs while the car is under warranty.
 Unfortunately, you’ll also have to kiss your big resale value goodbye as soon as your drive it off the lot.
 A used car or truck, on the other hand, may break down more often but will hold its value better.
 You may also have a better chance of paying for it in cash, thus avoiding any finance costs.